 "You send an inquiry through via Instagram at 10pm at night, are we going to pick that up?
 No."

-Assumption 3: Renters are happy to share their personal data with DOMO.
+Assumption 3: Renters are willing to share their personal data with Domo

 Reasons: